PAHARI MINIATURE PAINTINGS- V

 - BLUE– Lazward, Indigo

 - Black– Kajal created by holding a burning wick under a metal surface

 - SILVER/GOLD– Silver/Gold foil Lac color

 The colors obtained from vegetable, mineral or other sources are carefully treated before their final use.
 Many shades, hues and tints were created by diligent combinations of different colors or pigments.
-Because of the passionate color making process and precise use in the pahari paintings, they became significant to the Kangra artists.
-For strong hold on canvas, every color is mixed up with the gum obtained from babul tree The process is interesting, have a look-
+Because of the passionate color making process and precise use in the Pahari paintings, they became significant to the Kangra artists.
+For stronghold on canvas, every color is mixed up with the gum obtained from the babul tree.
+The process is interesting, have a look-

 It is an important color in Pahari miniature used as a color for Krishna or Vishnu.
 Its plant source is THE BLUE DYE – INDIGO or Neel.